aquette/fty-template-rest/README.md

 Do not forget to rename src/40_template-rest.xml and update it.
 Do not forget to update the file install.xml

-Each time you run ../FTY/ProjectXML -A --kill-cmake do not forget to run also ./create_rest_package.sh
+Each time you run ../FTY/ProjectXML -A do not forget to run also ./create_rest_package.sh

+See existing components, such as fty-example, for recommended content and structure of the README of a realistic codebase.